 This is a great way to add a challenge to your interval training, and a fun way to mix up your track workouts!

-If you want a dash of history with your workout, the track at the Panathenaic Stadium in Athens is a must-run.
+If you want a dash of history with your workout, the track at the in is a must-run.
 This stadium held the first modern Olympic games in 1896.
 The entire stadium is built of marble!
 It is one of the main tourist attractions in Athens, a city full of historically important tourist attractions.

 The stadium is also the finish line for the Athens Classic Marathon, so its importance in the running community is well known.